Politics of Quebec: Other institutions

 Independent from the government, this institution is responsible for the administration of the Québec electoral system.

-Judicial bodies
+Judiciary

 The principal judicial courts of Québec are the Court of Quebec, the Superior Court and the Court of Appeal.
 The judges of the first are appointed by the Government of Quebec, while the judges of the two others are appointed by the Government of Canada.

 In 1973, the Tribunal des professions was created to behave as an appeal tribunal to decisions taken by the various discipline committees of Quebec's professional orders.
 The current president is Paule Lafontaine.

 On December 10, 1990, the Human Rights Tribunal of Quebec was created.
 It became the first judicial tribunal in Canada specializing in human rights.
 The current president is Michèle Rivet.

 An administrative tribunal, the Tribunal administratif du Québec is in operation since April 1, 1998, to resolve disputes between citizens and the government.
 The current president is Jacques Forgues.